TechnicalPursuit/TIBET-Examples/pizza/README.md

 pressure, the Pizza Le' Monad e! application was initially undertaken as an exercise in turning lemons into lemonade.

-    "The only true failures are unexamined ones."
+    "The only true failures are the unexamined ones." -- Scott Shattuck

 In the spirit of examination and growth, Pizza Le' Monad e! was developed to help TIBET grow; to (re)examine and exercise the main features of TIBET,